Lunaliar/Chatty-Friends/README.md

 # Chatty Friends

-This is a chat app I made to practice firebase and test my skills at using a NoSQL database since previously I only had experience with Mongo DB(SQL).
+This is a chat app I made to practice and learn how to use firebase.
 I really enjoyed making this and I feel like I learned more in this small project than other larger ones I've worked on in the past.

 # Next JS